akazadbu2001/akazadbu2001/README.md

-- 👋 Hi, I’m @akazadbu2001 ( Abul Kalam Azad) and Have done my B.Sc in Computer Science and Engineering with a managerial degree like MBA.
+- 👋 Hi, I’m @akazadbu2001 ( Abul Kalam Azad) and I've done my B.Sc in Computer Science and Engineering with a managerial degree like MBA.
 - 👀 I’m interested in Website Designing and Developing
 - 🌱 I’m learning everyday
 - 💞️ I’m looking to collaborate on Website Design and Developments